-Black-eyed peas soak up the flavors of garlic, bacon, and thyme in this savory soup that is said to bring luck and prosperity when eaten on New Year’s Day…but is so tasty that you’ll want to make it all year long!
+Black-Eyed Peas with Bacon are flavored with garlic, bacon, and thyme in a savory soup that’s said to bring luck and prosperity when eaten on New Year’s Day!

 January 1st is right around the corner, and in these parts, that means two things: New Year’s resolutions and black-eyed peas!
 In the south (and perhaps beyond?
 Please enlighten me!), eating black-eyed peas on New Year’s Day supposedly brings you luck and prosperity in the coming year.
 Now I’m not particularly superstitious, but I do love associating food with tradition and specific holidays, so I’ve been whipping up a pot of black-eyed peas on New Year’s for a number of years now.

 However, I have a little confession.
 I don't actually like black-eyed peas.
 In fact, I've always kind of thought they taste like dirt (or what I would imagine dirt to taste like, since I don't eat dirt on a regular basis).

 At least that was the case until this recipe entered my life.
 You see, when you cook otherwise-unexciting black-eyed peas with generous amounts of fresh garlic, crispy bacon, and aromatic thyme, the legumes (they aren’t actually peas, you see) soak up all of those flavors and transform into a bowl of goodness that black-eyed pea aficionados and haters alike would be enthusiastic to eat…not only on New Year’s Day, but all year long!